Soviet Union

 Twelve aircraft took off along a road to Avila.
 Some 30-40 kilometres from the front line, over the region of Toledo, they met and engaged an equal number of CR.32s.

-Mikhail Yakushin described the combat:
+Leitenant Mikhail Yakushin described the combat:

 The Nationalists side does not admit this loss.

-At 08:35 on 9 July, he claimed a CR.32.
+At 08:35 on 9 July, he claimed a CR.32 in the Madrid area.

-On 25 July, he claimed a He111
+On 25 July, he claimed a He 111 in the Madrid area.

 At the end of August, his unit moved to Bajaralos, while in October it operated from Zaragoza.

-During the night of 14-15 September, over the region of Sarihena, Yeremenko was flying an I-I5 when he shot down a Ju52/3m bomber from 2.G/22.
-This Ju52/3m was coded “22+61” with a Spanish crew consisting of Jose Muntadas Prim (some sources say Captain Carlos Muntadas Salvado-Prim), Carazo Calleja, engineer Sergeant Romero, radio operator Corporal Apricio Velasco, and gunner Jose Ramon Blasco Lavfn.
+During the night of 14-15 September, over the region of Sarihena, Yeremenko was flying an I-I5 when he shot down a Ju 52/3m bomber from 2.G/22.
+This Ju 52/3m was coded “22+61” with a Spanish crew consisting of Jose Muntadas Prim (some sources say Captain Carlos Muntadas Salvado-Prim), Carazo Calleja, engineer Sergeant Romero, radio operator Corporal Apricio Velasco, and gunner Jose Ramon Blasco Lavfn.
 The 2nd pilot was a Russian, Lieutenant Vsevolod Marchenko.
 Only Blasco survived to reach his lines after bailing out; Marchenko also parachuted safely, but was executed by Republicans.
 It was a unique occasion; thousands of kilometres from their mother country a Russian had shot down another Russian!

 Vsevolod Marchenko was a Ukrainian who graduated from the Russian Naval College in 1911 and during the First World War, he transferred to aviation.
 During the Russian Civil War he served with the White Russian Army of Admiral Kolchak and was awarded the St. George Cross.
 He left Russia after the October Revolution in 1917, going first to Yugoslavia and then joining the Spanish Legion serving in Los Aicazares as a Captain.
-He became a pilot with the Madrid-Paris airline, and then during the Spanish Civil War he was a pilot on Ju52/3m bombers for Nationalist forces.
+He became a pilot with the Madrid-Paris airline, and then during the Spanish Civil War he was a pilot on Ju 52/3m bombers for Nationalist forces.

-2a/Gr.
-21 - ten I-16s from Caspe under the command of Pleshchenko
+2a/21 - ten I-16s from Caspe under the command of Pleshchenko

-3a/Gr.
-21 - nine I-16s from Hijar under the command of (Boris) Smirnov
+3a/21 - nine I-16s from Hijar under the command of (Boris) Smirnov

-6a/Gr.
-21 - eleven I-16s from Puig Moreño under the command of Gusev
+6a/21 - eleven I-16s from Puig Moreño under the command of Gusev

 During 1939, he completed a course at the General Staff Academy, and in 1940 he was promoted to General Major.

-In 1949, he graduated fully from the General Staff Academy, retiring as a General Leitenant.
+He continued to serve after the war and in 1949, he graduated fully from the General Staff Academy, retiring as a General Leitenant.

 He lived in Kiev until his death on 1 December 1986.